 While many Americans know of Benjamin Franklin’s remarkable accomplishments on behalf of the United States during his years as Minister to France during the Revolution, the story of his acting as unofficial leader of the Continental Navy in Europe is rarely told.
 It is a rollicking combination of adventure, intrigue, victory, tragedy, and some comedy for good measure.
 And its players include sea captains, kings, spies, wives and mistresses – all handled by Franklin with his usual wisdom, forbearance, vision, and wit.

 Join us on Monday, February 25th, as we proudly welcome noted author Tim McGrath as he presents his talk on Benjamin Franklin’s Navy.
 Our meeting place is now Scoogi’s Italian Resturant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
 A short business meeting will start around 7:15pm.
 The presentation will start at 7:30pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $30.
 Don’t forget to our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You need to write your name “legibly” on any dollar bill, and then submit that at the meeting.
-We do draw multiple winners each meeting.
+You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
+They money raises goes to pay the room fee and speaker expenses.

 The colonies indeed needed help of every description–men, money, equipment, ships, and all things to fight a successful war.
 The long years of enmity between France and Britain opened the way for the leadership of Franklin.
 And he was not only the man to exploit it, but also the reason for the acceptance of thirteen states as a recognized nation in the world of nations.